isaacrmoreno/BakeryTreat.Solution/README.md

 ### Application Setup:

 1. Clone this repository: `% git clone https://github.com/isaacrmoreno/BakeryTreat.Solution`
-2. Navigate to the Factory.Solution directory on your computer
+2. Navigate to the BakeryTreat.Solution directory on your computer
 3. Open with your preferred text editor to view code
-4. Within your Command line run `cd Factory`, touch `appsettings.json`.
+4. Within your Command line run `cd BakeryTreat`, touch `appsettings.json`.
 5. Add the following block of code to your .json file

 ```